Slow Cooker Indian Chicken Curry Recipe

 - Yogurt – I love adding yogurt to my chicken curry as it is a natural meat tenderizer.
 You can also use a little heavy cream at the end of cooking.
 If you need a non-dairy or parve’ chicken curry, please substitute the yogurt with the same amount of coconut milk.

-- Stock/broth - you can use water but I think a chicken stock or chicken broth adds more flavor.
+- Stock/broth – You can use water, but I think chicken stock or chicken broth adds more flavor.

 - Optional ingredients

-- Potato - you can add chopped potato cubes to the curry at the final hour of cooking.
+- Potato – You can add chopped potato cubes to the curry during the final hour of cooking.
 This also helps soak up excess moisture during the cooking process.

-- Veggies - apart from potatoes you can add veggies like carrots, parsnip, and turnip.
-But also note that these will absorb some of the flavors from the sauce.
+- Veggies – Apart from potatoes, you can add veggies like carrots, parsnips, and turnips.
+However, note that these will absorb some of the sauce’s flavors.

 Pro tip – Frozen or wet chicken will result in too much liquid in the finished dish